-Scott Davenport, Board Member
+Scott Davenport, Board Treasurer

 Scott Davenport was the Chief Operating Officer at Freedom to Marry and has a background both as a corporate executive and as an activist for LGBT rights.
-He joined Freedom to Marry in early 2008 and helped Evan Wolfson, Founder and President of Freedom to Marry transform the organization into the multi-faceted campaign that won marriage nationwide in 2015.
+He joined Freedom to Marry in early 2008 and helped Evan Wolfson, founder and President of Freedom to Marry transform the organization into the multi-faceted campaign that won marriage nationwide in 2015.
 During his tenure, Freedom to Marry became its own independent pair of non-profit entities, a 501c3 doing public education and a 501c4 doing public advocacy.
 Scott created the infrastructure that allowed the campaign to grow ten-fold in size over just 4 years.

 Prior to his leadership with Freedom to Marry, Scott served as Managing Vice President with Capital One.
 During his ten-year tenure with the firm, he was the chief Human Resources officer for the 8,000 employee Credit Card Division where he led an organization of 80 HR professionals that maintained single digit attrition.
 During the second part of his time in financial services, Scott led the change management program for and helped lead Capital One’s new Enterprise Risk Management function whose work elevated its bond rating adding hundreds of millions of dollars to the firm’s market capitalization.